jaspereb/LunchReadingGroup/index.md

 ## Guidelines
 -Upload the paper or presentation at least 1 day prior
 -It's informal, so present however you feel is most useful.
-Presenting should not be a significant burden so don't spend too long preparing.
+Presenting should not be a significant burden, providing a clear overview of the work, along with contributions and limitations is more important than having nice slides
--Pick whatever recent paper you have found most interesting or useful which other people are unlikely to have read
+-Pick any recent paper you have found interesting or useful which other people are unlikely to have read
--Lunch appropriate illustrations (looking at you Wei Rong)
+-Lunch appropriate illustrations please (looking at you Wei Rong)

 ## 2019 Schedule
 The current schedule